JoeZhou1234/JoeZhou1234/README.md

 - 👋 Hi, I’m @JoeZhou1234
 - 👀 I’m interested in learning new languages
-- 🌱 I’m currently learning Java, Python 3, C, and SVN version control
+- 🌱 I’m currently learning Java, Python 3, C, and version control (feature branching)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...